Koreas to hold military talks ahead of their leaders’ summit

-SEOUL, South Korea (AP) — South Korea says it will hold military talks with North Korea this week to discuss how to ease tensions along their border.
+SEOUL, South Korea (AP) — South Korea said Tuesday that it will hold military talks with North Korea this week to discuss ways to ease tensions along their border ahead of a summit between their leaders.

-The talks scheduled for Thursday at the border village of Panmunjom will come days before the leaders of the two countries hold their third summit of the year.
+The talks scheduled for Thursday at the border village of Panmunjom will come just days before the leaders of the two countries meet for the third time this year.
+South Korea’s Defense Ministry said the talks will deal with disarming a jointly controlled area at Panmunjom, removing front-line guard posts and conducting joint searches for soldiers missing from the Korean War.

-South Korea’s Defense Ministry says the talks will deal with disarming a jointly controlled area at Panmunjom, removing front-line guard posts and conducting joint searches for soldiers missing from the 1950-53 Korean War.
+In military talks in late July, generals from the Koreas said they had a meaningful discussion on those issues but they didn’t reach any accord.
+Experts say any breakthrough agreement on lowering down inter-Korean military tensions in the near future is largely linked to progress in North Korea’s nuclear disarmament.

-North Korean leader Kim Jong Un recently told vising South Korean officials that he has faith in President Donald Trump and reaffirmed his commitment to a nuclear-free Korean Peninsula.
+North Korean leader Kim Jong Un recently told vising South Korean officials that he remains committed to a nuclear-free Korean Peninsula and said he still has faith in U.S. President Donald Trump.
+The White House said Monday that Trump received Kim’s request to schedule a second meeting between the two and that planning is in motion to make it happen.

 Most Read Nation & World Stories